 Q. 12' x 18' living room with 8' ceiling height has hard-wired 39W fixture with the rated efficacy of 65 lm/Watt.
-What lighting wattage should be modeled for this space in the baseline and proposed design?
+What lighting wattage should be modeled for this space in the baseline and proposed design if the reference edition of 90.1 is 2013?